DILCISBoard/E-ARK-AIP/archived/README.md

-# AIP specification
+# AIP specification (DEPRECATED)

-In this folder you will find the sources that were used to develop, publish and maintain the official AIP specification by the DLM Archival Standards Board.
+This folder contains the the sources that were previously used to develop, publish and maintain the AIP specification.

 Here you may find 3 folders: